Sydney-Informatics-Hub/PIPE-3956-aerial-segmentation/README.md

 # PIPE-3956-aerial-segmentation
-Open source aerial segmentation models.
+Open source aerial segmentation models and toolkits.

 This is a meta repository that will contain key information about the project, and provide links to code repositories and useful resources.